-Figure A-6-5 – Example from S-101 data loading rules

 Geometry

 This section describes the geometry rules that apply within a given Product Specification.
 For vector data the description should include which S-100 Level of Geometry is used, as well as any exceptions to the rules as stated in S-100 Part 7, clause 7-4.3.
 For coverage data, there should be a description of which spatial model and grid from S-100 Part 8 is used.
-Any grid, point set or TIN (Triangulated Irregular Network) structure rules and characteristics should be included, such as shown in the example in Figure A-6-6 below.
+Any grid, point set or TIN (Triangulated Irregular Network) structure rules and characteristics should be included.
+Summary figures depicting the derivation from Part 8 and ISO types may be included, as in the figure below, which depicts a class for the coverage feature at the extreme left, its spatial type (regular grid), and its derivation from the S-100 grid type and ISO types.
+This figure depicts a product which uses only one of the coverage types described in Part 8 and 10c, the regular grid coverage type.
+(Attributes are not shown to reduce diagram clutter.)